luxfi/docs/docs/nodes/maintain/node-backup-and-restore.md

 Instead of having to back up and restore everything, we need to back up only what is essential, that is, those files that cannot be reconstructed because they are unique to your node.
-For LuxGo node, unique files are those that identify your node on the network, in other words, files that define your NodeID.
+For Luxd node, unique files are those that identify your node on the network, in other words, files that define your NodeID.